-As dentists, it’s our job to teach our patients the importance of daily brushing and flossing, in order to prevent the formation of dental decay and periodontal disease.
+As dentists, it’s our job to teach our patients the importance of daily brushing and flossing to prevent the formation of dental decay and periodontal disease.
 However, to truly appreciate the benefits of oral hygiene, it’s important to understand the challenges we face as we go into daily battle with our toothbrush and floss.

 Dental decay is a direct result of bacteria that release acid, and periodontal disease is associated with an over-accumulation of different species of bacteria.
-In either case, the destructive bacteria reaches a point where it dominates the good bacteria and infiltrates in such a way that causes destruction of the hard and soft tissues of the mouth.
+In either case, the destructive bacteria reach a point where they dominate the good bacteria and infiltrates in such a way that causes destruction of the hard and soft tissues of the mouth.